coreboot/coreboot/Documentation/drivers/cfr_internal.md

 The CFR options can have a dependency that must be evaluated at runtime by the OS/payload that parses the CFR record and displays the UI.
-By using the `WITH_DEP()` macro you can specify another numberic option that is checked to hide the current option.
+By using the `WITH_DEP()` macro you can specify another numeric option that is checked to hide the current option.
+The `WITH_DEP_VALUES()` macro allows specifying one or more values that cause the dependent option to be displayed.

 **Example:** Declares a dependency from `sata_disable_port0` to `sata_enable`.
 The option `sata_disable_port0` will be hidden as long as "sata_enable" is 0.